rannynayyar67/DL-Programming/README.md

 It is based on a binary classication task of labeling cell images into the categories of Parasitized cells and Uninfected cells

+aaessment_report.pdf is self-completed PDF report wth all results and inferences and all relevant information to support your quantitative results and visualizations.

 To go through both models kindly find .ipynb file in the repository.
 Model1 and Model2 can be tested using .H5 file with saved model training checkpoints.